junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### draft notes

+> Mr. Adler shows, Dean resigns, Zach blows up his cover, makes ghost Cas disappear, Dean freaks out, attacking Zach ("that's not who I am"), Zach wakes Dean up, comes back to reality (only stop when Dean seems to learn who he is)
+>
+> Zach teaches Dean lesson, thought he resigns because of Dean's hunter killing instinct ("you're who you'll always be, you're a killer"), but Dean's thinking about really full attention helping Cas, because he cares
+>
+> Dean: "has more important things to do, more purpose" ("he's a lover, not a killer")
+>
+> twist about Cas's setting in the end, Dean's realization he'll need to talk to Cas (whose unfinished business)
+>
+> Dean prays call Cas, talks with Cas, reveals Cas remembers, Dean: "not good at learning lessons, I learned a different one, I'll be with who I'll always be with.
+You."
+>
+> Let's go stop the freaking Apocalypse. (and he'll kill Zachariah for everything he put them through)

-at last give a small twist: thought it's ghost Cas's unfinished business all along, actually after waking up, turns out it's Dean's unfinished business, he changes his mind and ready to jump back in to save the world again, but only if Cas is with him, he realizes he never let Cas know how important he is in his life, he's not just a random replaceable expandable angel, he care for him deeply, he has to let Cas know (and Cas actually knows, has all the memory of ghost Cas)
+at last give a small extra twist: thought it's ghost Cas's unfinished business all along, actually after waking up, turns out it's Dean's unfinished business, he changes his mind and ready to jump back in to save the world again, but only if Cas is with him, he realizes he never let Cas know how important he is in his life, he's not just a random replaceable expandable angel, he care for him deeply, he has to let Cas know (and Cas actually knows, has all the memory of ghost Cas)

 ~~Big question: how much does Cas know about Zachariah's AU? how much of that ghost is actually real Cas?
 Zachariah actually injects Cas's grace inside so it's actually Cas? (left it blank and open?)~~